Combine files (binaries) in Power BI Desktop

 Applies the function query to the original query with input binaries (for example, the Folder query) so it applies the function query for binary inputs on each row, then expands the resulting data extraction as top-level columns.

-With the new behavior of combine binaries, you can easily combine all binaries within a given folder as long as they have the same file type and structure (as in, the same columns).
+With the new behavior of combine files, you can easily combine all files within a given folder as long as they have the same file type and structure (such as the same columns).

 There are all sorts of data you can connect to using Power BI Desktop.
 For more information on data sources, check out the following resources: